EdeJ/dropit-api-v3/uploads/readme.md

-This folder is for the uploaded mp3 demo files
+Upload folder for all mp3 demo files